How does it work?

 What if I need help once the gig has started?

-We have a team of stewards in each gig ready to help you – you can use Zoom’s chat function to contact us during the performance.
+We have a team of stewards in each of our online gigs ready to help you – you can use Zoom’s chat function to contact us during the performance.

 There are one or two things you can try yourself: